 We've reached the end of 2017.
 On Facebook and here, on Escher today, we brought you nearly 100 short stories and anecdotes about the life and work of M.C.
 Escher.
 All the images we used are collected in this video.
 We thank everyone for your attention this year and we will keep providing you with stories in 2018!

 21 December, winter begins.
-Not Eschers favorite season, although this time of the year was his most productive one.
-He had to, he couldn't really go anywhere.
-For years he would travel during spring and summer and these trips would bring him inspiration for his graphical work.
-During autumn and winter he would use his travel drawings and photo's for new woodcuts, wood engravings and lithographs.
-But the cold and the snow, which belonged to these winter months, didn't appeal to him much.
+Not Escher's favourite season, although during this time of the year he was most productive.
+He had no choice, there was nowhere else to go.
+For years he would travel during spring and summer and these trips would bring him inspiration for his prints.
+During autumn and winter, he would use his travel drawings and photo's for new woodcuts, wood engravings and lithographs.
+But the cold and snow that accompanied the winter months did not appeal to him much.

 December 1938 is an ice-cold month in Brussels.
 A perfect setting for a little woodcut (18 x 14 cm) which Escher created shortly before for the Dutch critic and poet Jan Greshoff, who also lived in Brussels.
 For his 50th birthday on 15 December 1938, Greshoff’s friends offered him this woodcut, showing a wintry Brussels with his own house as a shiny beacon.